bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 This can be done using the [Customer Login API](https://developer.bigcommerce.com/api-docs/customers/customer-login-api#logging-in-a-customer).

 Your app will need to use [JSON Web Token Standard](https://jwt.io/introduction/) to create a new token.
 Use a [JWT library](https://jwt.io/#libraries-io) to accomplish this.
-Include the `checkout_url` as part of the request payload you send to BigCommerce:
+Include the `checkout_url` as part of the request payload you send to BigCommerce.

 **`POST`** `https://{store-url}}/login/token/{token}`